Total Withdrawal from the University - Federal Title IV and Institutional Aid Refund Policy

-A student intending to leave the University must contact Student Administration Services to begin the official withdrawal process.
+An undergraduate student intending to leave the University must contact Student Achievement Services to being the official withdrawal process.
 Graduate students must contact their Academic Department.

 The law specifies how Clarkson must determine the amount of the Title IV program assistance a student has earned as of the date of withdrawal.
-The Title IV programs that are covered by this law are: Federal Pell Grants, Iraq and Afghanistan Service Grants, Federal Direct Student Loans, PLUS loans, Federal Supplemental Educational Opportunity Grants (FSEOG) and Federal Perkins Loans.
+The Title IV programs that are covered by this law include: Federal Pell Grants, Iraq and Afghanistan Service Grants, Federal Direct Student Loans, PLUS Loans, Graduate PLUS Loans, and Federal Supplemental Educational Opportunity Grants (FSEOG).

 The Federal Title IV Refund Procedure is separate and distinct from the Office of Student Account’s refund policy for tuition, fees and other charges at Clarkson.
 Therefore, a student may still owe funds to cover unpaid institutional charges.

 Clarkson scholarships, grants and loans may be reduced based on individual circumstances, the date of withdrawal and the Student Accounts Refund policy.

 Satisfactory Academic Progress for students who return to the University for a subsequent term will be reviewed and a determination will be made based on the Maximum Time Frame, PACE and GPA standards as stated above.